amol259/Neighborhood-Map/readme.md

 Click on index.html

 Difficulties:
-This project was difficult to begin with but once I got the overall archei Resources used:
+This project was difficult to begin with but once I got the overall architecture down, it started to make sense.
+I used 4square's api to get information about the hotels through a api call.
+From there i used KO js to implement a filter that lists all hotels and filters based on text input.
+This part was quite difficult but after looking at many resources i was able to piece it together.

+Resources used:

 https://stackoverflow.com/questions/47741328/filtering-list-with-knockout